hikui/cloud_revision/Part2.md

 ## History （how we got there）

+> There may be some problems because I don't fully understand the slides...

 1. Centralised system
 	* Single physical system.
 All resources are fully shared and tightly coupled within one integrated OS.
 (Time sharing???)
 2. Parallel system